 RIPPLE Africa supports eight pre-schools in the Nkhata Bay District by:

-Paying the salaries of three teachers per pre-school.
+Paying the salaries of pre-school teachers.

 Running a sweet potato project for the pre-schools, where pre-school teachers grow sweet potatoes which they prepare and feed to the children every day.
+The children also enjoy a cup of tea too.

 All pre-school teachers grow sweet potatoes for the children